 - In a large, deep skillet over medium high heat, cook the chopped bacon until browned and slightly crisped; remove to a paper-towel lined plate and reserve.

-- Remove all but 1-2 tablespoons of the bacon fat from the skillet, then add the Andouille sausage coins to the pan; brown the sausage in bacon fats over medium heat, just until browned on each aide.
-Remove the sausage coins from the skillet; reserve in a paper towel-lined bowl to drain the fats a bit.
+- Remove the sausage coins from the skillet; reserve in a paper towel-lined bowl to drain the fats a bit.

-- In the pan drippings, still over medium heat, add the cabbage. onions and bell peppers to the skillet.
-Partially cover the pan with a lid or foil, cooking the vegetables for 10-15 minutes, stirring occasionally, until they are softened and translucent.
+- Partially cover the pan with a lid or foil, cooking the vegetables for 10-15 minutes, stirring occasionally, until they are softened and translucent.

 - Return the bacon and sausage to the skillet with the vegetables; season to taste with the Cajun seasoning or salt and pepper, as desired.
 Serve warm.